 There are more than a few ways to serve this iconic cocktail, but as far as glassware goes, we've got you covered.
 Here are some of the best mint julep cups we've found to help you get ready for the fastest 2 minutes in sports and prep for a summertime of sips!

 Stainless steel gets cold quickly and retains temperature

-Classic style julep design
+Classic julep style

 While there is no one correct recipe, we subscribe to a version that insists you gently rub fresh mint around all areas of a cup and then fill it above the rim with crushed, or better still, pebbled ice.
 Pour a good amount of bourbon (at least 2 ounces) over the ice followed by a modest amount of simple syrup.
 Under no circumstances should you stir—let the drink mix itself as the ice melts.
 Garnish with another fresh mint sprig you’ve slapped in your hand to release the oils.
 When a frost coats the sides of the cup, it’s time to sip.
 Use a straw if you like.

-Best Silver-Plated: Prince of Scots Copper Mint Julep Cups with Pure Silver Plate, Set of 4
+Prince of Scots Copper Mint Julep Cups with Pure Silver Plate, Set of 4

 Real copper base holds a chill

 Silver-plated barware is, of course, much cheaper than solid silver because much less of the precious metal is used to coat a cup than would be if it were entirely cast.
 But they still present the polished appearance of silver and generate a nice frosty texture when holding an icy drink.
 This set of four from Prince of Scots features a copper base beneath the silver plate so the chill radiates to the fingers as you hold it, while a beaded embellishment gives the cups both texture and a touch of sophistication.